qrslrhko/sky-view/index.md

 ## Sky view performance

-There are two different scenes: sunny and cloudy sky.
+There are two different scenes: cumulus clouds and altocumulus clouds sky.

 The basic ideas in this performacne is like this, a shining sun, and few coulds.
-It is Elegant!
+It is smiple and elegent!
 In order to make sun vivic, I divided sun into three layers: white layer( it is the most brightest part), yellow layer(compass the brightest part) and solor halo layer:<br />

 ![idea](https://cloud.githubusercontent.com/assets/16565587/24595498/f0c3f6e0-17eb-11e7-8441-a6809c5c4667.jpg)<br />
 <br />